 First, the shooter throws two dice then the fader does.
 They continue to alternate turns until one of them throws a winning combo: 3–3, 5–5, 6–6 or 6–5.
 Losing combos are 1–1, 2–2, 4–4 or 1–2.
 When any other combination appears, the opponent takes their turn.

 As long as the shooter wins or loses with a 1-2, or the fader wins with a 5-6, the players’ roles remain unchanged for the next round.
 Otherwise, the fader becomes the shooter, and the next player becomes the new fader.

-Trivia: In 1965, barbudi was introduced to Reno, Nevada by the Barboot Coffee House and Casino, which was given the first gambling license for the game in Northern Nevada.
-However, the enterprise lasted only a few weeks because the game didn’t catch on.
+Trivia: In 1965, barbudi was introduced to Reno, Nevada by C. Mathias “Matt” Skender at the Barboot Coffee House and Casino, which was given the first gambling license for the game in Nevada.
+However, the enterprise lasted only a few weeks because the game or the club (or both) didn’t catch on.

 Current Status: Barbudi, common among certain groups such as Greeks, Turks, Basques and Jews, is played in Eastern Europe, Mexico, Canada and the United States.
 In some regions, it’s called even-up craps.